-Refer to Chapter 6 "Clutching (PVT)" for service and removal procedures.
+Refer to PVT SYSTEM SERVICE, page 6.6 for service and removal procedures.

 PVT Intake Pre-Filter Service

 It is recommended that the PVT intake pre-filter be inspected daily.
 The filter should be inspected using the following procedure:

 - 1. The PVT intake pre-filter is located just above the left rear wheel fender. - 2.
 Loosen the knob on top of the assembly and lift up to disengage the tab from the cargo box.